abelectronicsuk/testscripts/README.md

 Test Scripts
 ===========

-Scripts used to test our Raspberry Pi boards from http://www.abelectronics.co.uk
+Scripts used for testing our Raspberry Pi boards from http://www.abelectronics.co.uk